 Physical Education & Athletics

-Examinations performed by the student’s physician must be recorded on the following forms:
+Examinations performed by the student’s physician must be recorded on the following form:

 If your physical exam is completed more than 30 days prior to the start of the sport, the following form must also be completed:

-These forms are double-sided and are available from the School Health Offices at Kingston High School, M.Clifford Miller School, J. Watson Bailey Middle School, and John A. Coleman High School.
-They are also available on this site; please make sure you print both the front and back of the forms for your physician to complete.
-Physical examinations done by the student’s physician must be completed at least two weeks prior to the beginning of the sport.
-The required paperwork (the two above mentioned forms) must be filled out in their entirety (both sides) and returned to the student’s school medical office (or JWB if between July 1st and August 15th) at least two weeks prior to the beginning of the sport for review by the school physician.
+These forms are double-sided and are available from the School Health Offices at Kingston High School, M.Clifford Miller School, J. Watson Bailey Middle School, and this website.
+This form must be completed and signed by a parent or guardian.
+Physical examinations done by the student’s physician must be completed and returned to the medical office at least two weeks prior to the beginning of the sport for review by the school physician.
 Incomplete forms or missing paperwork will delay the student from participation in the sport and will be returned to the student.

 If you have questions or need assistance, please contact your child’s school nurse.